mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 there are no more than two hundred Scout Service personnel in the system at any one time, even counting the crews working offworld.

-Trade ships do come through Nexine but the world’s tiny economy cannot support buying and selling, nor produce enough of anything to be worth freighting.
+Trade ships do come through Nexine but the world's tiny economy cannot support buying and selling, nor produce enough of anything to be worth freighting.
 Thus the port makes only a little money

 MMOORARA^103

 from services to ships, such as berthing fees, rations and the like.
-Crews do spend a significant amount of money in the capital’s bars, restaurants and shops.
+Crews do spend a significant amount of money in the capital's bars, restaurants and shops.

-This dependence on the port for income has in many ways crippled the growth of Nexine’s own economy.
-A disproportionate percentage of the world’s population is employed in service industries around the port, leaving too few to develop other sectors.
-Were this source of income to dry up then Nexine’s economy would almost certainly crash.
+This dependence on the port for income has in many ways crippled the growth of Nexine's own economy.
+A disproportionate percentage of the world's population is employed in service industries around the port, leaving too few to develop other sectors.
+Were this source of income to dry up then Nexine's economy would almost certainly crash.
 This situation is all too common on worlds with a fairly low population.
 If the port generates enough income to allow investment in other methods of generating wealth then the economy can grow.